M&M Roofing

 (928) 778-1866

-PVC roofing systems are a time tested and battle proven system, first introduced in the US in the 1970’s and used often on flat and low slope roofs.
+PVC roofing systems are a time-tested and battle-proven system, first introduced in the US in the 1970s and often used on flat and low-slope roofs.
 It has some similarities to TPO, with the advantage being that it’s been around longer and the systems have been more refined.
 It also performs much better against corrosive chemicals like grease.
-Here in Arizona, PVC is a durable, reflective roof that is durable against the sunlight, heat, and UV rays, costs a bit more than TPO, and still has great warranties from manufacturers.
-It does well in all areas of Arizona, from Tucson and Phoenix to the mountain regions of Prescott and Flagstaff.
+Here in Arizona, PVC is a durable, reflective roof that is resistant to sunlight, heat, and UV rays.
+The cost of PVC roofing per square foot is slightly higher than TPO, but it still offers great warranties from manufacturers.
+It performs well in all areas of Arizona, from Tucson and Phoenix to the mountain regions of Prescott and Flagstaff.

 ABOUT PVC